PraiseLittle/STM32CubeU5/docs/sources/API/HAL/DCache/main_page.md

 <br>
 ## 2.1.Purpose

-This document contains a detailed description of the HAL implementation for PPP HAL module.
+This document contains a detailed description of the HAL implementation for DCACHE HAL module.
 The objectives of this document are:

-- to create a module detailed design that fulfils the specified requirements in the PPP SW Requirements Specification document [1],
+- to create a module detailed design that fulfils the specified requirements in the DCACHE SW Requirements Specification document [1],
 - to fulfill the requirements placed on the module by the hardware, if any,
 - to fulfill the requirements placed on the module by other modules, if any,
 - to fulfill the requirements placed on the module by the software architecture and design, if any,
-- to design a module which is analyzable and verifiable, and which is capable of being safely modified,
+- to design a module which is analyzable and verifiable, and which is capable of being safely modified.
-- to ensure, in so far as it is appropriate, that configuration by data fulfils the specified requirements.

 The module detailed design describes the module interfaces (external and internal) in details, its structure as well as its control and data flows in such a way that code implementation can be achieved easily without having to take important technical decisions.

 <br>
 ## 2.2.Scope

-This document applies in the frame of the STM32U5 but also for all other projects including PPP IP.
-This document is intended for all software developers and testers assigned to the implementation or test of the PPP module.
+This document applies in the frame of the $FAMILYNAME_UC$ but also for all other projects including DCACHE IP.
+This document is intended for all software developers and testers assigned to the implementation or test of the DCACHE module.

 <br>
 ## 2.3.Terms and acronyms definitions